Indemos/Canvas/README.md

 * Line - line
 * Bar - polygon
 * Area - polygon
+* Arrow - polygon
 * Candle - OHLC box, a mix of a line and a rectangle polygon

-If there is a need to create a new chart type, then you need to implement `IShape` interface.
+If there is a need to create a new chart type, then you need to implement `IGroupModel` interface.

 # Pan and Zoom